EssentialAI/essentialai.github.io/docs/intro.md

 slug: /
 ---

 Welcome to the The Essential AI blog.
 This section is a series of articles aimed at providing a mathematical intuition behind several Machine Learning models.

-## Why this blog?

-Several articles present online make Machine Learning a plug-and-play game without providing a mathematical comprehension.
+Several other online articles make Machine Learning a plug-and-play game without providing a mathematical comprehension.
 Articles at The Essential AI are aimed at addressing this issue.

 ## Interacting with code in the cloud